prakharg24/tda/code/README.md

-*Note : The repo is not maintained actively.
-However, we encourage you to contact us if you find any part of the code outdated or any other errors.
-Additionally, we recommend to train the models on your own machine and avoid using pre-trained models if possible.*
+*Note : The repo is not updated actively.
+However, we encourage you to contact us (or raise an issue) if you find any part of the code outdated or any other errors.
+Additionally, we recommend to train the models on your own machine and avoid using pre-trained models if possible, as pretrained models across different library versions can cause issues.*

 # Requirements
 Please check [requirements.txt](requirements.txt) for all major library requirements.